 The Honourable Elizabeth A. Baker is a new renaissance artist whose work is best expressed as a constantly evolving practice that doesn’t fit neatly into definition or expectation boxes.
 It is an artistic body of work vast in scope and scale outside of the confines of a simple elevator pitch, unrestrained and unencapsulated.

-Within her role as sonic practice artist, Elizabeth performs on a system instrument an extensive and evolving setup, lovingly referred to as “The Spaceship” includes a variety of semi-modular analogue synths, interactive MIDI controllers driven by movement and light, theremins, multiple computers and mobile devices, found objects, toy piano, harmonium, handmade hydrophones, as well as a 6’ 2” custom double-sided third-bridge non-resonant amplified zither designed and built by experimental luthier John C. L. Jansen, named “Black Moon Lilith.”
+Within her role as sonic practice artist, Elizabeth performs on a system instrument an extensive and evolving setup, lovingly referred to as “The Spaceship” includes a variety of semi-modular analogue synthesisers, interactive MIDI controllers driven by movement and sound, theremins, multiple computers and mobile devices, found objects, toy piano, harmonium, handmade hydrophones, as well as a 6’ 2” custom double-sided non-resonant amplified zither designed and built by John C. L. Jansen, named “Black Moon Lilith.”

 Elizabeth’s practice also extends into the visual aspects both still and moving her works on canvas have been displayed in galleries as well as being enjoyed by collectors across the United States, while her film works have been featured in international festivals such as Women of the Lens (UK) and African Smartphone International Film Festival (Nigeria).
 Her video series FIELD STUDIES and AGGRESSIVE PILLOW TALK, which explores the nature of humans and their structures as an equal part of the cosmic ecosystem have been awarded grants from the State of Florida and was the subject of her research as a 2021-2022 Harvard Radcliffe Institute Fellow.